Jeromy0515/css-animation-effects/README.md

 make animation effects only use CSS and HTML and JavaScript

-_by referring to video of Open Tutorials_
+_by referring to video of Online Tutorials_